-Currently, we are analyzing data on a study that used a behavioral measure of aggression to examine how validation or invalidation after a sad mood induction influences aggression among individuals with difficulty regulating emotions compared to individuals without these difficulties.
-We are also in the process of analyzing data from a project exploring facial emotion sensitivity using eye-tracking equipment.
+We recently completed a study that used a behavioral measure of aggression to examine how validation or invalidation after a sad mood induction influences aggression among individuals with difficulty regulating emotions compared to individuals without these difficulties.

-Upcoming projects include a study using Electroencephalography (EEG) to examine emotional reactivity to images of facial emotions of varying intensities among individuals with diagnoses of BPD or depression.
-Our lab is also collaborating on a project with Dr. Kate Gunthert and members of her Stress and Emotion Lab that will assess predictors of interpersonal conflict and relationship aggression in a sample of couples using a two-week daily diary approach.
+We are currently analyzing data on several lab projects.
+One is a study using Electroencephalography (EEG) to examine emotional reactivity to images of facial emotions of varying intensities among individuals with diagnoses of BPD or depression.
+Our lab is also collaborating on a project with Dr. Kate Gunthert and members of her Stress and Emotion Lab that assesses predictors of interpersonal conflict and relationship aggression in a sample of couples using a two-week daily diary approach.

 Questions regarding undergraduate research assistant positions or research participation opportunities contact Nate Herr firstname.lastname@example.org more information.

 Dr. Nathaniel Herr is director of the Interpersonal Emotion Lab.
 Visit his faculty research page for more information on past research experience, current interests, and current courses he is teaching.